Last updated: May 29, 2026

 What Ohio AAAs can help with

-Each major service area below explains what it helps with, who may qualify, where to apply, and one reality check.
-This is the safest way to use the page because no single program covers every need.
+Each service area below explains what it helps with, who may qualify, where to apply, and one reality check.
+No single program covers every need.

 Meals, groceries, and farmers market help

-What it helps with: Your local AAA may connect you with home-delivered meals, group meals at senior sites, nutrition screening, SNAP referrals, or the Senior Farmers Market Nutrition Program.
-For 2026, Ohio opened SFMNP enrollment on April 22 and set the application deadline for May 22, 2026, at 6:00 p.m.
-EDT.
-Approved older adults receive a $50 benefit to buy fresh fruits, vegetables, herbs, and honey from approved vendors.
+What it helps with: Your local AAA may connect you with home-delivered meals, senior dining, nutrition screening, SNAP referrals, or the Senior Farmers Market Nutrition Program.
+Ohio’s 2026 SFMNP application window opened April 22, 2026, and the main deadline was May 22, 2026, at 6:00 p.m.
+EDT, according to the state’s SFMNP notice.
+The current SFMNP page says approved benefits can be used through November 30, 2026, for locally grown fruits, vegetables, fresh-cut herbs, and raw honey.

-Who may qualify: Meal programs often focus on older adults age 60 and over.
+Who may qualify: Meal programs often focus on adults age 60 and older.
 Home-delivered meals usually look at whether a person is homebound or has trouble preparing food.
 SFMNP has age, income, county, and availability rules.
-SNAP has separate household and income rules.
+SNAP has separate household and income rules on the Ohio SNAP page.

 Home care and PASSPORT